byu-cpe/ecen522r-hw-security/_pages/paper_reviews.md

 Throughout the semester we will discuss several research papers.
 For each discussion, two students will serve as the discussion leaders.
 Each student will get do to serve in this role once.
 On the remainder of the weeks, you will be expected to read the paper, submit a paper review, and attend the class prepared to discuss the paper.

+Sign up on Slack (see `#paper_review` channel), as a group of 2, to lead a paper discussion on a certain day.

 ### Class Participants
 * Prepare a paper review as described below.
 * Submit the paper review to [jgoeders@byu.edu](mailto:jgoeders@byu.edu) 24 hours before the class.
 * Attend class prepared to discuss the paper.

 ### Discussion Leaders
+* You don't need to complete a paper review.
 * You will receive the paper reviews on Slack 24 hours before class.
 * You should read over the paper reviews and prepare slides to lead a class discussion.
-* The class discussion will be 30 minutes long, and should include:
+* The class discussion will be 35-40 minutes long, and should include:
-  * An overview of the paper, discussing key technical contributions, making sure to explain technical details that classmates may not understand (10 min max)
+  * An overview of the paper, discussing key technical contributions, making sure to explain technical details that classmates may not understand (15 min max)
   * Lead a discussion about what makes the technical contribution and results of the paper interesting, important, or novel (10-15 minutes)
   * Lead a discussion about the style of the paper, and what elements of the paper students liked or did not like about how the paper was presented or organized.
 (5-10 minutes)

+**Remember:** You are primarily a discussion moderator.
+Don't talk too much, and make sure to engage the class in discussion.
+You should not be lecturing for the entire time.

 ## Papers
 Papers will be posted here as the class proceeds.